calebschoepp/caleb-www/content/projects.md

   that helps users understand JavaScript syntax by directly annotating the source code with descriptions and links to documentation.
 With the help of the wonderful [Acorn](https://github.com/acornjs/acorn) parser this project was quite doable in 24 hours.
+We were ranked as one of the top 6 projects at the hackathon and got to present our project at [DemoCamp](https://youtu.be/zyFWEHhFllQ?t=879).
 {{% /img_row_left %}}

 {{% img_row_right src="/spotify_queue_shuffler.png" alt="Spotify Queueu Shuffler Logo" %}}